otagobioinformaticsspringschool/2022-obss-day4/_episodes/08-intro-to-qiime.md

 ## Create a phylogeny from OTUs

-There is one last script we will run before we move on to taxonomy assignment.
+There is one last example script.
 This is to align and create a phylogenetic tree from the OTUs.
 This can be done with separate commands, but Qiime provides a pipeline that 1) aligns the OTUs, 2) mask uninformative or ambiguous sites in the alignment, 3) infers a phylogenetic tree from the alignment, and then 4) roots the tree at the midpoint.
 You can check all the options at the <a href="https://docs.qiime2.org/2021.4/plugins/available/phylogeny/align-to-tree-mafft-fasttree/" target="_blank" rel="noopener noreferrer"><b>Plugin page</b></a>.
 You can also run these commands separately.
 There are other options for phylogeny, including inferring phylogeny with the **iqtree** and **RaXMl** programs.
 Have a look at all the options <a href="https://docs.qiime2.org/2021.4/plugins/available/phylogeny/" target="_blank" rel="noopener noreferrer"><b>on the main Phylogeny plugin page</b></a>.
 These tools can come in handy for multiple applications.

 ```
 qiime phylogeny align-to-tree-mafft-fasttree \